WilliamStar007/WilliamStar007/README.md

 - 💼 Teaching Assistant for CS 2201 (Data Structures)

-- 🔭 Assisting [Prof. Yu Huang](https://engineering.vanderbilt.edu/bio/yu-huang)'s ongoing research on Biases in Software Engineering
+- 🔭 Assisting [Prof. Yu Huang](https://engineering.vanderbilt.edu/bio/yu-huang)'s ongoing research on Human Biases in Software Engineering

 - 🌱 Currently looking for an internship in Software Engineering or a related field for Summer 2022